mutlubasdas/Ender_2_Pro_BLTouch-CRTouch_Bracket/README.md

 Here's my take on it!

-Just mount it to the backside of the gantry bracket where there are already pre-drilled and threaded holes (wow!) that are not being used for anything for some reason (at least mine came with them, hope yours will too) with flat head hex screws and that's about it, and yes, unfortunately, you'll need to slide the gantry off from the aluminum extrusion to mount it, but oh well…
+Just mount it to the backside of the exruder bracket where there are already pre-drilled and threaded holes (wow!) that are not being used for anything for some reason (at least mine came with them, hope yours will too) with flat head hex screws and that's about it, and yes, unfortunately, you'll need to slide the gantry off from the aluminum extrusion to mount it, but oh well…

 Make sure that the screw heads don't stick out and grind on the aluminum extrusion or that they're way too long that they hit the heatbreak or the extruder on the inside once they're fully screwed.
 M3X4 should do the job but, just in case test and see for yourself please.